EDUCATE ON ISSUES, CANDIDATES AND WHY ELECTIONS MATTER

 - Communications professors often have relationships with local broadcasting stations, so have them see if local stations will air the material, as the Richmond CBS affiliate did with material generated by Virginia Commonwealth University students.

 - Communications students at Virginia Commonwealth University and Rhode Island’s Roger Williams University both created social media channels with their own reporting and more general election stories.
-See our guide for replicating their approach.

 Hold debate watch parties and follow-up conversations in major common spaces like large auditoriums or more intimate spaces like residence halls.
-Have faculty give credit for attending as in the Florida Atlantic University example below.
+Have faculty give credit for attending, as in the Florida Atlantic University example below.

 - Work with Residence Life to hold simultaneous parties in every dorm, which gives you a chance to reach a large number of students.